 6. Get support

-As severe asthma may mean you have to adapt your working life, or even retire, finances may be difficult.
-Severe asthma can be considered a disability so make sure you find out about the financial support you may be able to access.
-Even on bad days, having the right support in place can help you feel more positive and in control.
+Severe asthma may mean you have to change your working life, or even stop working, leaving you with money worries.
+Severe asthma can be considered a disability, so make sure you find out about the benefits you may be entitled to.

 “Having severe asthma should not control my life and I won’t let it.
 I’m a very positive person and I try to remind myself there are always people who are worse off.
 I’m in a fortunate position as I have excellent medical care and an understanding GP.
 I know I’m good at managing my condition and I take it very seriously as I have to.
-I can’t afford to be complacent. “ - Celena Dell, 34
+I can’t afford to be complacent.”